abhijitbonik/spoken-website/logs/NOTES.md

 - **Async function with Djongo** - performed the slowest. took about 9 seconds
 - **Celery with Djongo** - took about 4 seconds.

+# 09/05

+- FOSS progress display
+- Tutorial completion/non-completion status manipulation

+Bugs to fix - wrong behaviour on changing the language of the FOSS
+            - if the user clicks mark as incomplete, don't let it be automatically be marked as complete in the same visit.
+            - fix behaviour for non logged in users

+TODO - continue where the user left off
+     - add completion/non-completion status in the playlist section, on the tutorial page.
+     - since 'spoken' is not an app, we cannot have dedicated templatetags for it.
+Currently only 1 template tag is in use, and is defined in events/templatetags/tutorialprogress.py .
+Check if it's possible to move it somewhere else.